 If a person takes orphenadrine citrate 100-mg ER tablets, they should talk with a pharmacist or doctor, who can help to determine if their medication has been impacted by the recall.

 Preventing leg cramps in the long term may be the best option for some people, though this is not always possible.

 Some people feel they do not experience as many cramps if they do some mild exercises at the end of the day.
 This may include activities such as walking or spending a few minutes on a stationary bike before bedtime.

 Fluids help transport nutrients and waste to and from the muscles.
 Drinking fluids, especially water, throughout the day can help prevent cramps by keeping the muscles functioning well.

 Some people may notice they have less cramping when they wear more supportive shoes.
-Anyone uncertain about how > supportive their footwear is can consult a podiatrist. > > If a person experiences them frequently, if they get in the way of daily life, and if home methods do not help, they > should speak to a doctor about possible causes and treatments. > > Likewise, if the cramps spread to other muscles or become severe, people can see a doctor for a full diagnosis.
+Anyone uncertain about how supportive their footwear is can consult a podiatrist.

+If a person experiences them frequently, if they get in the way of daily life, and if home methods do not help, they should speak with a doctor about possible causes and treatments.

+Likewise, if the cramps spread to other muscles or become severe, people can contact a doctor for a full diagnosis.

 Some sources say that mineral deficiencies cause NLCs.
 However, there is